ttag-org/ttag/gitbook/quick-start.md

 Here is a simple step by step tutorial for the demonstration of the full translation cycle with gettext and c-3po \(extraction, merging, resolving translations\).
 From the first glance it may seem a little bit complex but I tried to simplify all necessary steps as much as possible.

-> Gettext utilities will be used for merging .pot and .po files.
-As it was pointed in the [introduciton](/README.md) c-3po works closely with **gettext** utilities and provides some helper methods for extraction translations from javascript and placing them back at a compile time.

 ### Step 1.
 Installation

 1. Firstly we need to create separate folder run **npm init **and  execute [installation](/chapter1.md) instructions.